-71. The answer is c.
+64. The answer is c.
 (Rosen, pp 956-969.)
-This clinical scenario paints a typical picture of emphysema: a patient in respiratory distress with low oxygen saturation and breathing with pursed lips.
-These patients are often classified as "pink puffers" and use their pursed lips to push air that remains trapped in alveoli due to a prolonged expiratory phase.
-Corticosteroids, anticholinergic inhalers, and intermittent β_2 -agonists act to decrease inflammation, decrease mucous production and relax smooth muscle in an effort to open up the distal airways.
-Exacerbations should be treated with these agents.
+COPD is often referred to as a single disease but is in fact a triad of three distinct disease processes: emphysema, chronic bronchitis, and asthma.
+This clinical scenario paints a typical picture of emphysema.
+Individuals appear dyspneic, thin, and anxious.
+They generally have an increased anterior-posterior (AP) chest diameter and often use their accessory muscles to help with breathing.
+Lungs sounds are distant and associated with wheezes, rhonchi, and a prolonged expiratory phase.
+These individuals are often classified as "pink puffers" and use their pursed lips to push air that remains trapped in alveoli owing to the prolonged expiratory phase.
+Exacerbations should be treated with corticosteroids, anticholinergic inhalers, and intermittent $\beta_2$ -agonists to decrease inflammation, decrease mucous production, and relax smooth muscle in an effort to open up the distal airways.
 Patients with COPD are at higher risk for developing bacterial bronchitis and pneumonia.
-COPD is generally caused by smoking but may also result from air pollution, occupational exposure, and genetic factors such as α -1 antitrypsin deficiency.
-Patients may require supplemental outpatient oxygen to function and perform activities of daily living.
+COPD is generally caused by smoking but may also result from air pollution, occupational exposure, and genetic factors, such as $\alpha_1$ -antitrypsin deficiency.
+Patients may require supplemental outpatient oxygen to function and perform basic activities of daily living.

 Patients with chronic bronchitis (a) are considered "blue bloaters" given their mucous overproduction that causes hypoventilation.
 These patients generally have lowered oxygen saturation levels at baseline.
-Asthma (b) is not classified as COPD due to its reversible natures and lack of structural lung damage.
+They usually are stocky in build, have a productive cough, and have a normal AP chest diameter.
+Asthma (b) is characterized by airway hyperreactivity and inflammation.
+It is a reversible process whereas emphysema is not.
 This patient's signs and symptoms are not typical of CHF (d) or pneumothorax (e).

-72. The answer is d.
+65. The answer is d.
 (Rosen, pp 381-383.)
-Given the history of trauma, a rib fracture is the most probable etiology in this clinical scenario.
+Given the history of trauma, a rib fracture is the most probable etiology of the patient's symptoms in this clinical scenario.
 Rib fractures usually occur at the point of impact or at the posterior angle, which is the weakest part of the rib.
 It is important to note that the true danger of rib fractures involves not the rib itself, but the risk of penetrating injury to underlying structures.
 A rib series is the most effective way to visualize these fractures.
-Treatment of patients with simple acute rib fractures include pain relief so that respiratory splinting does not occur, which increases the rate of atelectasis and pneumonia.
+Treatment of patients with simple acute rib fractures includes pain relief so that respiratory splinting does not occur, which increases the rate of atelectasis and pneumonia.
 Chest binders should not be used as they promote hypoventilation.
 For multiple rib fractures, intercostal nerve blocks may be a more effective means of analgesia.
-Most rib fractures heal uneventfully within 3-6 weeks.
+Most rib fractures heal uneventfully within 3 to 6 weeks.
 The patient should be encouraged to take deep breaths to avoid developing pneumonia.

 A chest radiograph (a) is valuable for investigating other associated injuries, but often obscures the ribs and fractures may remain hidden.
 A chest CT scan (b) is not indicated at this time and is only warranted with worsening symptoms or negative radiographs with a high clinical suspicion.
 An ECG (c) may be obtained to evaluate the general health of this patient but is not helpful in diagnosing a rib fracture.
 A thoracentesis (e), whether diagnostic or therapeutic, is indicated only in patients with pleural effusions.